furious-luke/django-address/README.rst

 else can be safely omitted.
 This is mostly to allow whole regions as valid addresses (I'm not actually too sure this is a good idea yet).

+The final method for setting addresses is using a tuple of strings.
+If the tuple is of length one, the only entry is taken to be an approximate address.
+If the tuple is of length two or more, the first entry is taken to be the name of a nearby landmark and the second entry is taken to be an approximate address.
+These values are then used in a Google Maps lookup, the result being stored on the field.

 Getting Values
 --------------